Salkantay Trek: A Beautiful Hike to Machu Picchu, Peru

 Salkantay Trek is 62 kilometers long when you walk from a small village Soraypampa to Aguas Calientes.

 Some travel agencies (to reduce cost) or independent travelers can start in Mollepata, in that case, add another 10 kilometers.
 The trek takes 3 to 4 days to finish, but the most common is to walk from Soraypampa to Aguas Calientes in four days.

 Be prepared to walk every day between six to nine hours, so at least a basic level of physical condition is required.

 The highest point you will reach on this trek is over 4600 meters above sea level, the Salkantay Pass.
-To avoid altitude sickness, try to arrive in Cusco at least two or three days before the trek start and try to do some physical activity.
+To avoid altitude sickness, try to arrive in Cusco at least two or three days before the trek start and try to do some physical activity or day trips.